LLNL/units/README.md

 -   [Units](https://github.com/VincentDucharme/Units) -Another compile time library
 -   [PhysUnits-CT](https://github.com/martinmoene/PhysUnits-CT-Cpp11) A C++ library for compile-time dimensional analysis and unit/quantity manipulation and conversion.
 -   [PhysUnits-RT](https://github.com/martinmoene/PhysUnits-RT)-A C++ library for run-time dimensional analysis and unit/quantity manipulation and conversion.
--   [Libunits](https://sourceforge.net/projects/libunits/) - The ultimate shared library to do calculations(!) and conversions with any units!
+-   [Libunits](https://sourceforge.net/projects/libunits/) -The ultimate shared library to do calculations(!) and conversions with any units!
 Includes all SI and pseudo SI units and thousands of US, Imperial and other units.
--   [unitscpp](http://code.google.com/p/unitscpp/) - A lightweight C++ library for physical calculation with units.
+-   [unitscpp](http://code.google.com/p/unitscpp/) -A lightweight C++ library for physical calculation with units.
 -   [mpusz/units](https://github.com/mpusz/units) -A compile-time enabled Modern C++ library that provides compile-time dimensional analysis and unit/quantity manipulation.
--   [bernedom/SI](https://github.com/bernedom/SI) - A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units
+-   [bernedom/SI](https://github.com/bernedom/SI) -A header only C++ library that provides type safety and user defined literals for handling physical values defined in the International System of Units

 These libraries will work well if the number of units being dealt with is known at compile time.
 Many also produce zero overhead operations and checking.
 Therefore in situations where this is possible other libraries are a preferred alternative.